AlexandreFenyo/net-monitor/README.md

 There are typically two types of external probes:

-- daemons that collect data not available through SNMP,
+- daemons that collect data not available through SNMP and push them to the server,
 - your JavaScript application running in the client browser and calling `NetMonitor.pushValue(...)`.

 ## chart